 - A. Fire Inspectors shall receive a minimum of two (2) hours pay at the double time rate when called out outside of the employee's regular shift.
 In the event the call out exceeds two (2) hours, the Inspector shall receive time and one half (1 1/2) for those hours in excess of two (2). - B. Fire Inspectors scheduled to work on the Holidays specified in Section 13.4 shall receive a day off in lieu of the scheduled holiday.
-An employee so scheduled will be required to respond to all emergencies during the hours of 7:30 a.m. and 5:00 p.m.; if called out during those hours the employee will not receive any call-out pay or overtime compensation as set forth in Section 12.7.A above, for any work performed during said hours. - C. Fire Inspectors assigned to Stand-by by the Deputy Fire Chief will receive three dollars (\$3.00) per hour for hours so assigned.
+An employee so scheduled will be required to respond to all emergencies during the hours of 7:30 a.m. and 5:00 p.m.; if called out during those hours the employee will not receive any call-out pay or overtime compensation as set forth in Section 12.6.A above, for any work performed during said hours. - C. Fire Inspectors assigned to Stand-by by the Deputy Fire Chief will receive three dollars (\$3.00) per hour for hours so assigned.
 In order to be eligible for such pay the assigned employee shall be required to be in telephonic communication with the department and shall be available to respond to an emergency scene within thirty (30) minutes of notification.
 Employees will be subject to call out during all hours for which they are receiving standby pay.
 If an employee is called out the appropriate overtime rate will be paid from the time the employee leaves for the assignment until the assignment ends.
 The employee will not receive standby pay during the period of time he/she is receiving overtime.

-Section 12.8 Schools, drills, inspections and all other routine work will be performed between the hours of 7:00 am and 5:00 PM.
+Section 12.7 Schools, drills, inspections and all other routine work will be performed between the hours of 7:00 am and 5:00 PM.
 Battalion Chief's inspections, special schools, or company conferences may be held between the hours of 7:00 am and 5:00 PM.
 In addition, they may be held between the hours of 7:00 PM and 10:00 PM, but not more than four times per month, per shift.
 Except as specified above, the hours between 5:00 PM and 7:00 am shall be considered emergency standby for the purpose of emergency response.
 Except in an emergency situation, the Fire Chief or Deputy Fire Chief, Operations, will notify the Union in advance of a planned special school which is intended to be held between the hours of 7:00 and 10:00 PM.
 At the request of the Union, Fire Administrative staff shall meet to discuss the planned special school with the Union.

-Section 12.9 Maintenance to apparatus and equipment necessary to maintain a readiness condition may be performed outside of the routine work schedule.
+Section 12.8 Maintenance to apparatus and equipment necessary to maintain a readiness condition may be performed outside of the routine work schedule.

-Section 12.10 All routine and emergency activities shall be performed on Sundays and holidays except that no building inspections, schools or drills will be performed on the following holidays: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day or Christmas Day unless in the company officer's view the efficiency of the company is adversely affected by not drilling.
+Section 12.9 All routine and emergency activities shall be performed on Sundays and holidays except that no building inspections, nor centralized or battalion training or drills will be performed on Sundays or City recognized holidays.
+Training or drilling may be conducted at the company officer's discretion.